 What will I study?

-The Contemporary Design Crafts Jewellery degree at the University of Hertfordshire explores in the First Year contemporary approaches to designing and making across a range of two and three-dimensional media in the fields of textiles, jewellery and ceramics and glass.
+The Design Crafts Jewellery degree at the University of Hertfordshire explores in the First Year approaches to designing and making across a range of two and three-dimensional media in the fields of textiles, jewellery and ceramics and glass.
 In the Second Year students choose to focus their interests within the jewellery medium and approach, enabling them to reach the high level of refinement necessary for the professional marketplace.
 We are offering a balance between focused specialist study and experimental mixed media approaches.

 This results in the production of a richly diverse range of artifacts - such as experimental and fine jewellery, accessories, objects and conceptual pieces for exhibition or commission.
 The emphasis is on questioning function and tradition to arrive at fresh, lively alternatives for a sophisticated market.